When will Diablo 4 be released?

 There will be five classes of characters, with three already announced - the Sorceress, Barbarian and Druid.
 Progression will be evident thanks to the included skill trees, while there will be greater opportunity to customise player appearance.

-The vast open world will dynamically adjust the amount of players depending on the environment, with a high population density in settlements but large swathes of empty wilderness.
+The vast open-world will dynamically adjust the number of players depending on the environment, with a high population density in settlements but large swathes of empty wilderness.

 While Diablo 4 will only have online modes, the dungeons where the majority of missions take place will be playable solo or with friends in a party mode.
 There will also be dedicated areas of the map for combat with other players around the world.

 We can be sure that graphics will look stunning, regardless of which platform you play on.
-In particular, the life-like detail of character faces provides a truly immersive experience.
 The game will take on a darker feel, reminiscent of earlier Diablo titles.

 If you're looking for more where that came from, check out our regularly updated list of the best upcoming games.